vikejs/vike/README.md

 }
 ```

-To render a page to HTML only, define an empty `.page.client.js`:
+To render a page to HTML-only, define an empty `.page.client.js`:

 ```js
 // .page.client.js